hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 Likely causes are pgbouncer can't keep up with number of connections to the database, or the size of result set being returned is too much.

-How to test: Run this on the postgres database.
+How to test: Run this SQL query on the postgres database.

 ```sql
 select state, count(*)